All Episodes

 Classic examples of how tyranny operates.

-And you are you are paying aggregately 146 million dollars a year to upgrade federal employees from coach to first class.
+You're losing the value of your house, and you are paying aggregately $146 million a year to upgrade federal employees from coach to first class.

-All of this is done on your dime, and they almost exhibit uh an entitlement to that spending.
+All of this is done on your dime, and they almost exhibit an entitlement to that spending.

 Folks, I misspoke in my exuberance.

-Not every ingredient in two if by tea is made in America.
+Not every ingredient in two if-by-tea is made in America.

 The tea is from Chile.

-Some of the sweeteners are imported as well, but it all of the packing is done in the United States.
+Some of the sweeteners are imported as well, but all of the packing is done in the United States.

 The tea is filled in the United States.